renovatebot/renovate/docs/development/issue-labeling.md

     priority-2-important
     priority-3-normal
     priority-4-low
+    priority-5-triage

 </details>

 Use these to assign a priority level to an issue.
+Incoming issues are labeled `priority-5-triage` by default, this label should be replaced with a proper priority (low/normal/important/critical).
 Make a best-effort attempt to select a proper priority.
 Nothing bad will happen if you select a "wrong" priority.
 At a high level: critical = needs immediate fix, important = to be prioritized ahead of others, normal = default priority, low = trivial issue, or impacts a very small % of the user base.